Detection at a constant probability of false alarm (PVLT)

 CUTIdx = permutedims([rowInds[:] columnInds[:]])

-Calculate the detection result for each cell under test.
-In this example, a cell is each pixel in the search area.
-Build a detection result map for the range-Doppler image.
+Calculate the detection result for each tested cell.
+In this example, each pixel in the search area is a cell.
+Build a map of the detection results for the range-Doppler image.

 detections = cfar2D(resp,CUTIdx)